-- Set the conditions at table level by means of the Table Relations (Import) (daxch0521m000) session and the Table Relations (Export) (daxch0531m000) session. - Set the conditions on field level by means of the Field Relations (Import) (daxch0522m000) session and the Field Relations (Export) (daxch0532m000) session.
+- Set the conditions at table level with the Table Relations (Import) (daxch0521m000) session and the Table Relations (Export) (daxch0531m000) session. - Set the conditions on field level with the Field Relations (Import) (daxch0522m000) session and the Field Relations (Export) (daxch0532m000) session. - 1 Define a unique condition code, description, and condition type. - 2 Define the corresponding domain for conditions with the Enumerate and Set condition type. - 3 Click Edit Text on the toolbar to write the condition script. - 4 On the appropriate menu, click Check Syntax of Conditions... to perform a check.